-A recent literature review of EdTech in low-income countries (LICs) shows that technology interventions focusing on selfled learning and improvements to instruction raise learning outcomes more effectively than

-... access to technology initiatives such as one laptop per child may have improved students' digital skills, but their effects on academic performance have tended to be null or even negative. other interventions such as those aiming to control teachers' and students' behaviour, and to expand access to technology through the distribution of laptops, tablets or similar devices (Rodríguez-Segura, 2021).
+A recent literature review of EdTech in low-income countries (LICs) shows that technology interventions focusing on selfled learning and improvements to instruction raise learning outcomes more effectively than other interventions such as those aiming to control teachers' and students' behaviour, and to expand access to technology through the distribution of laptops, tablets or similar devices (Rodríguez-Segura, 2021).
 In fact, access to technology initiatives such as one laptop per child may have improved students' digital skills, but their effects on academic performance have tended to be null or even negative (Yanguas, 2020; Rodríguez-Segura, 2021).